kriserickson/aging-coder/src/posts/2025-08-22-clustering-the-cookbook-a-taste-of-unsupervised-learning.md

 ---
 ## Introduction to Unsupervised Learning

 [Unsupervised learning](https://www.ibm.com/think/topics/unsupervised-learning) refers to the class of machine learning methods that find patterns in unlabeled data without any predefined targets or categories.
-Unlike [supervised learning](https://www.ibm.com/think/topics/supervised-learning) (see the [previous series on supervised learning](/posts/2025-06-13-experiments-in-supervised-learning), where models learn from labeled examples, unsupervised algorithms discover hidden structures in the data on their own.
-Common goals of unsupervised learning include clustering (grouping similar data points together) and dimensionality reduction (compressing data features while retaining important information).
-This post will focus on clustering, and we can use the Recipe Folder database to suggest recipes with similar ingredients to other recipes.
-Basically we want to be able to send a recipe name, and then suggest recipes that have similar ingredients.
+Unlike [supervised learning](https://www.ibm.com/think/topics/supervised-learning) (see the [previous series on supervised learning](/posts/2025-06-13-experiments-in-supervised-learning)), where models learn from labeled examples, unsupervised algorithms discover hidden structures in the data on their own.
+Common tools of unsupervised learning include clustering (grouping similar data points together) and dimensionality reduction (compressing data features while retaining important information).
+This post will focus on clustering, and we’ll use the Recipe Folder database (once again, see the [previous](/posts/2025-06-13-experiments-in-supervised-learning) [posts](/posts/2025-06-14-experiments-in-supervised-learning-part-2) on [supervised](/posts/2025-06-23-experiments-in-supervised-learning-part-3) [learning](/posts/2025-06-28-experiments-in-supervised-learning-part-4)) to suggest recipes with similar ingredients.
+Basically, we want to send a recipe name and get back recipes with similar ingredients.

-** What we are going to do **
+**What we're going to do**

-- Offline modeling: Use a Jupyter notebook for data loading and heavy preprocessing (text cleaning, vectorization, clustering) using scikit-learn (e.g., TfidfVectorizer, KMeans).
+- Offline modeling: Use a [Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) notebook for data loading and heavy preprocessing (text cleaning, vectorization, clustering) using [scikit-learn](https://scikit-learn.org/stable/index.html) (e.g., TfidfVectorizer, KMeans).
 - Recipe embeddings: Represent each recipe by a TF‑IDF vector derived from its ingredients, so that recipes with many common ingredients end up with similar vectors.
-- Clustering: Apply an unsupervised clustering (KMeans) on these vectors to group similar recipes.
+- Clustering: Apply an unsupervised clustering (k-means) on these vectors to group similar recipes.
 Recipes in the same cluster will hopefully share key ingredients, which helps organize the search space.
-- Semantic search API: Build a FastAPI endpoint that loads the trained vectorizer and cluster model.
-Given a query recipe name, the API will vectorize the query and use cosine similarity to find recipes with very different names but similar ingredients.
-Because the search is done in this vector space, we don’t require exact keyword matches – e.g. “butternut soup” will still match “butternut squash soup” or “pumpkin soup” if those recipes have overlapping ingredients, even if the titles differ.
-- Also, since we haven't really dived into them before, we are going to use a Jupyter Notebook to build the models and data that we will use to build another FastAPI endpoint that takes a recipe name and returns a list of recipes that have similar ingredients.
+- Also, since we haven't really dived into them before, we are going to talk about how to setup and use a [Jupyter Notebook](https://jupyter.org) to build the models.

 If none of the above makes any sense to you now, don't worry, it should all be clear by the end of this article.

 ### Jupyter Notebooks

-If you are familiar with Jupyter notebooks you can skip this section, but if you are a newcomer to python and aren't quite sure about them -- read on.
+If you are familiar with Jupyter notebooks you can skip to the [next section](#setting-up-the-data), but if you are a newcomer to python and aren't quite sure about them -- read on.

 Why are they so darned useful?
-First of all, you can easily inject markup into it to document it a little more clearly (some IDEs support this in comments, but not everyone uses an IDE with access to this), and second it saves the output of graphs and the like directly in the document.
-So it is a great way to share code with co-works or in this case, with people reading a blog post and hopefully following along from the repository on GitHub.
+First, you can easily inject markup into it to document it a little more clearly (some IDEs support this in comments, but not everyone uses an IDE with access to this).
+Second, it saves the output of graphs and the like directly in the document.
+So it is a great way to share code with co-workers or in this case, with people reading a blog post and hopefully following along from the repository on GitHub.

-To get Jupyter notebooks running lets check out the project (this is a branch of the original [recipe-parser project on GitHub](https://github.com/kriserickson/recipe-parser)).
-To check it out (if you haven't already):
+To get Jupyter notebooks running, let's check out the project (this is a branch of the original [recipe-parser project on GitHub](https://github.com/kriserickson/recipe-parser)).
+To clone it (if you haven't already):

 ```bash
 git clone https://github.com/kriserickson/recipe-parser.git